 Gaetano Donizetti’s Roberto Devereux conducted by Riccardo Frizza at La Fenice

 Roberto Devereux © Carlo Felice, Teatro La Fenice

 We drive a little northeast to Sacile, in the foothills of the Alps, to tour the unique Fazioli piano factory, where our tour hosts will give a special concert.
 Sacile is known as the “Garden of the Serenissima” for the many palaces that were constructed along the river Livenza for the nobility of the Most Serene Republic of Venice.

 We’ll enjoy a little time for lunch and to see the town before returning late afternoon to Venice.
 This evening is at leisure to sample the local cuisine and nightlife or attend other cultural events at your own discretion.
 (B, L)

-Kai Gleusteen and Catherine Ordronneau perform at the Fazioli centre in Sacile.
+Kai Gleusteen (violin) and Catherine Ordronneau (piano) at the Fazioli Piano Factory in Sacile

 We transfer to the airport for our flight home.
 (B)